club-1/newsletter-go/README.md

 Newsletter-Go
 =============

-A very simple newsletter for CLUB1 server members.
+A very basic newsletter program for POSIX servers.

+It allow local server users to send a newsletter with their own email address to a list of subscribers.

+It was designed for [CLUB1 community server](https://club1.fr/english), but may be usable by other UNIX-like servers (like *tilde* servers).

-The design strategy of this piece of code is to take advantage of Postfix `.forward` files combined with recipient delimiter.
+The design strategy of this piece of code is to take advantage of Sendmail-style `.forward` files combined with recipient delimiter (`+` addresses).
+On CLUB1's server, we use it with Postfix ([man](https://www.postfix.org/local.8.html)).

-This is a rewrite of <https://github.com/club-1/newsletter> in Go.
+This is a rewrite of the previous Bash version <https://github.com/club-1/newsletter> in Go.

 Features
 --------